ripple-space/CB-LLMs_SP2025/README.md

 Please rename the desired checkpoint of the peft model and CBL as `llama3` and `cbl.pt`, as the script recognizes these file names.
 Set the argument `--dataset yelp_polarity`, `--dataset ag_news`, or `--dataset dbpedia_14` to switch the dataset.
 #### Test the steerability of CB-LLM (generation)
-To test the steerability (concept accuracy) of the CB-LLM, need t first train the roberta classifier
+To test the steerability (concept accuracy) of the CB-LLM, need to first train the roberta classifier (to determine whether the generated text belongs to the desired class)
 ```
 python train_classifier.py
 ```